superfell/zkSforce/README.md

 	        NSLog(@"error creating contact %@ %@", [sr statusCode], [sr message]);
         [sforce release];

+Calls are made synchronously on the thread making the call (and therefore you shouldn't really call it directly from the UI thread), zkSforceClient+zkAsyncQuery.h has a bunch of helper method that let you make asynchronous calls and to have a block run on completion of call.

-As well as the traditonal username and password login, there's also support for working with OAuth based authentication, you can pass it the finalized callbackURL you receive at the end of the oauth login flow, and it'll automatically extract all the parameters it needs from that URL.
+As well as the traditional username and password login, there's also support for working with OAuth based authentication, you can pass it the finalized callbackURL you receive at the end of the oauth login flow, and it'll automatically extract all the parameters it needs from that URL.

 		ZKSforceClient *sforce = [[ZKSforceClient alloc] init];
 		[sforce loginFromOAuthCallbackUrl:callbackUrl oAuthConsumerKey:OAUTH_CLIENTID];